msobanjo/courseware/courseware/aws-cli/03-ec2-vpc-security-groups/README.md

 For each security group, you add rules that control the inbound traffic to instances, and a separate set of rules that control the outbound traffic.
 This section describes the basic things you need to know about security groups for your VPC and their rules.

-You might set up network ACLs with rules similar to your security groups in order to add an additional layer of security to your VPC.
-For more information about the differences between security groups and network ACLs, see Comparison of Security Groups and Network ACLs.

 ## Security Group basics
 The following are the basic characteristics of security groups for your VPC:
 - You have limits on the number of security groups that you can create per VPC, the number of rules that you can add to each security group, and the number of security groups you can associate with a network interface.
 For more information, see Amazon VPC Limits.